-Upon the issuance and delivery of the Series 2018C Bonds, and the release of funds on deposit in the Debt Service Reserve Account in the amount of \$2,388,121.52 to repay a portion of the Series 2013A Bonds, it is expected that approximately \$214,480,693.75 will be on deposit in the Debt Service Reserve Account, which amount equals or exceeds the Current Debt Service Reserve Account.
+As of September 24, 2018, approximately \$216,868,429.81 was on deposit in the Debt Service Reserve Account, which amount equals or exceeds the Current Debt Service Reserve Amount required to be maintained in the Debt Service Reserve Account.
 See "ESTIMATED SOURCES AND USES OF FUNDS" herein.